voroshkov/Chorus-RF-Laptimer/README.md

 <img src="docs/img/androidAppConnect.png" alt="Application connect" width="350">

-Connection is available via Bluetooth or via WiFi, depending on the connectivity module you use for your Chorus.
+Connection is available via Bluetooth or WiFi, depending on the connectivity module you use for your Chorus.

-Bluetooth connection assumes that Bluetooth is enabled and the Bluetooth module is paired with the phone.
+**Bluetooth** connection assumes that Bluetooth is enabled and the Bluetooth module is paired with the phone.

-WiFi connection assumes that the module operates in Access Point mode (AP), UDP server is up and running on port 9000, and you are connected directly to its WiFi network.
+**WiFi** connection assumes that the module operates in Access Point mode (AP), UDP server is up and running on port 9000, and you are connected directly to its WiFi network.

 Once connected to Chorus device, the app automatically detects a number of stacked Solo devices and shows corresponding controls.